AlessandroSteri/HLPA/README.md

   val undo : unit -> unit
 -
 ```
-Then insert the formula *F* using goal (at each step of the proof HLPA will print the current state of the proof enumering each formula in it, at this moment just the initian one):
+Then insert the formula *F* using goal (at each step of the proof HLPA will print the current state of the proof enumering each formula in it, at this moment just the initial one):
 ```
 - goal "{x=0}skip;if(x<0)then x:=x+1 else x:=x+2 end{x=2}";
 1. {x = 0}skip; if (x < 0) then x := x + 1 else x := x + 2 end{x = 2}